Introduction

 1. Emotional Adventurer

 You process feelings through movement and exploration.
 Stuck in emotional turmoil?
-You don’t sit with it - you book a flight, start a course, or find a new passion project.
-Your emotional healing happens through expansion, not introspection.
-Boredom feels worse than heartbreak.
+You may book a flight, start a course, rearrange your schedule, or find a new passion project before you can name what hurt.
+Your emotional healing often starts through expansion, but it only finishes when you come back and actually feel what happened.
+Boredom can feel worse than heartbreak because boredom makes you feel trapped inside a life that is too small.

 2. Truth-Seeking Heart